EnKF-C user guide: CALC

 Following is an example of innovation statistics written to the log (standard output) of \verb|enkf_calc|:

 This excerpt shows innovation statistics for the region ``Tasman''.
 It contains sections for SST, SLA and TEM observations.
 The summary statistics for each observation type is shown at the top of each section; then statistics for days -4, -3, -2, -1 and 0 of a 5-day DAW are shown for the two asynchronous types, SST and SLA.
+(More generally, the numbering of time intervals corresponds to their positions relative to the analysis time.
+For more details see sec.~\ref{sec:async}.)
 After that, statistics for particular instruments is shown; ``N/A'' corresponds to superobservations resulted from merging observations from two or more instruments.
+(From v1.115.0 there is no superobing across different instruments by default.)
 For subsurface temperature also statistics for shallow (0--50\,m), deep ($>$500\,m), and intermediate (50--500\,m) observations is given.

-The analysis innovation statistics is calculated from the updated (analysis) ensemble observations by \emph{calc}, thus avoiding the need to access analysis files produced later by \emph{update}.
+The analysis innovation statistics is calculated from the updated (analysis) ensemble observations by CALC, thus avoiding the need to access analysis files produced later by UPDATE.
 The update of ensemble observations is performed in the same way as that of any other element of the state vector: for the EnKF -- by applying the appropriate local ensemble transforms to the forecast ensemble observations,

 and for the EnOI -- by applying the appropriate local linear combination of the ensemble observation anomalies: